KavyaJ18/kasparro-ai-agentic-content-generation-system-kavya-j/docs/projectdocumentation.md

 # Problem Statement

-The goal of this project is to design and implement a modular, agent-based automation system that transforms a fixed product dataset into structured, machine-readable content pages.
+The goal of this project is to design and implement a modular, agent-based automation system that transforms a fixed product dataset into structured, machine-readable content pages using an orchestrated multi-agent workflow.

-The system must automatically generate:
+The system automatically generates:
 - a FAQ page
 - a product description page
 - a comparison page

-The assignment focuses on system design, agent orchestration, and automation rather than content creativity or domain expertise.
+The assignment emphasizes agent orchestration, validation, and automation rather than manual content creation.

+---

 # Solution Overview

-This project implements a multi-agent content generation pipeline where each component has a single, well-defined responsibility.
+This project implements a LangGraph-based multi-agent content generation pipeline.
+Each agent is responsible for a single, well-defined task and communicates through a shared state object.

-The system is composed of independent agents, reusable logic blocks, and structured templates, all coordinated by a central orchestrator.
-The pipeline takes raw product data as input and produces multiple structured JSON outputs without shared global state.
+Agents are executed as nodes in a StateGraph, ensuring deterministic execution flow, clear separation of concerns, and extensibility.

+---

 # Scope & Assumptions

-Scope:
+## Scope
 - The system operates strictly on the provided product dataset.
-- No external APIs or external knowledge sources are used.
-- All generated content is deterministic.
+- All outputs are generated dynamically at runtime.

-Assumptions:
+- Outputs are structured and machine-readable.
+- Deterministic execution is supported for local testing.

+## Assumptions
-- A fictional product is used for comparison purposes.
+- A fictional product is generated for comparison purposes.
-- The system can be extended to support additional products with similar schemas.
+- The system can be extended to support additional product schemas.
-- This implementation focuses only on backend automation and content generation.
+- This implementation focuses on backend automation and orchestration.

+---

 # System Design

-The system follows a layered agentic architecture with clear separation of concerns.
+The system is implemented using LangGraph and follows a graph-based agentic architecture.

-Agents are responsible for preparing or transforming data.
-Templates are responsible only for assembling structured outputs.
-Reusable logic blocks encapsulate transformation rules.
-A central orchestrator controls execution flow and ensures agents remain decoupled.
+- Each agent is represented as a graph node.
+- A shared state object is passed and updated between agents.
+- Execution flow is controlled by a StateGraph rather than procedural code.
+- Validation logic ensures minimum output requirements and schema correctness.

-This design improves modularity, testability, and extensibility while avoiding monolithic scripts or tightly coupled components.
+This design avoids monolithic scripts and tightly coupled components while improving testability and robustness.

+---

 # Agent Responsibilities

-- DataParserAgent: Normalizes raw input data into an internal representation.
+- **QuestionAgent**
+  Generates and validates a minimum of 15 user FAQs.

+- **FAQAgent**
-- QuestionGeneratorAgent: Generates categorized user questions based on product data.
+  Generates concise answers for each FAQ using product data.

+- **ProductAgent**
+  Produces a structured product description page in JSON format.

+- **ComparisonAgent**
-- ComparisonAgent: Prepares structured comparison data between two products.
+  Generates a structured comparison between two products.

-- FAQTemplateAgent: Assembles FAQ content into structured JSON.
-- ProductPageTemplateAgent: Formats product data into a product page structure.
-- ComparisonTemplateAgent: Formats comparison data into a comparison page structure.
+Each agent updates the shared state and passes it forward in the graph.

+---

+# LLM Integration

+The system uses a LangChain-compatible LLM abstraction.

+- In production, agents can be backed by a real LLM provider.
+- For local execution and deterministic testing, a mock LLM implementation is provided that conforms to the same interface.
+- This ensures realistic agent behavior without external API dependency.

+---

 # Automation Flow

-1. Raw product data is passed to the orchestrator.
+1. Initial product data is loaded into the graph state.
-2. The orchestrator invokes the data parser agent.
-3. Parsed data is sent to the question generation agent.
-4. Template agents assemble structured content pages.
+2. The QuestionAgent generates and validates FAQs.
+3. The FAQAgent generates answers for each question.
+4. The ProductAgent generates a structured product page.
+5. The ComparisonAgent generates a structured comparison page.
-5. The runner executes the pipeline and writes JSON outputs to disk.
+6. The LangGraph runner executes the graph and returns final outputs.

+---

 # Output Structure

-The system generates the following machine-readable outputs:
+The system produces the following machine-readable JSON outputs:

-- faq.json: Contains structured question and answer pairs.
+- **faq.json**
+  Contains structured question-answer pairs (15+ enforced).

+- **product_page.json**
-- product_page.json: Contains structured product information such as ingredients, usage, and price.
+  Contains structured product information such as ingredients, usage, and price.

+- **comparison_page.json**
-- comparison_page.json: Contains structured comparison data between two products.
+  Contains structured comparison data between two products.

-All outputs are formatted as clean JSON for downstream consumption.
+All outputs are generated at runtime and validated before use.